-In this trial the extra burden for the included patients is only present in the group with the ACT guided heparinization.
-They will undergo extra blood sampling.
-Maximal quantity will, in general, be 48 ml. of blood, which is not harmful for the patient.
+Patients in this trial will undergo extra blood sampling.
+Maximal quantity will, in general, be 48 ml in the group with ACT guided heparinization.
+In the standard group (5 000 IU of heparin) a maximum of 5 ml blood will be drawn from the patient. of blood, which is not harmful for the patient.
 The blood samples are taken out of an intra-arterial line, which is inserted in all patients during open AAA surgery, whether they are participating in this trial or not, as this is standard of care during this type of surgery.

-The participating patients will be asked to visit the outpatient clinic at 6 weeks.
+The participating patients will be asked to visit the outpatient clinic according to the local protocol.
 This will be a short visit with a limited time burden: 10 minutes.
 This visit is also standard of care, so no extra visits because of participation in the ACTION-1 trial.
 No extra blood sampling or other tests will be performed.

 Also, the patients at baseline before surgery fill in a short questionnaire of 5 questions, 1 week, 4 weeks, 13 and 26 weeks postoperatively.
 At the 23 and 26 weeks, 1 and 2 other questionnaires on economic evaluation will be asked to fill in.
 This will take approximately 30 minutes maximally.
+Betweenthirty and thirty-five days after surgery, the patients will be called (max.
+5 min.) to check if there were any complications after discharge.